Connect with others who understand.

 • High levels of creatinine (a waste product normally removed by the kidneys)

-While you’re being treated for myeloma, your doctor will likely order regular follow-up testing to look for these signs of a relapse.
+While you’re being treated for myeloma, your doctor will likely order regular follow-up testing to look for these signs of a relapse or refractory myeloma.
 You may need to undergo blood, urine, or imaging tests.

 If you relapse more than six months after trying a treatment, your doctor may recommend using that same therapy again.
 On the other hand, if you experience a relapse within six months, you may need to try a different approach.